musshorn/Dota-2-Building-Helper/README.md

+# HOLD ON TO YOUR HOT CAKES
+## This project won't be updated until the new workshop tools are out so that there's a better understanding of what gaps it will need to fill.
+Also it looks like client side particles are in, so the flash can be written out. #hype.

 # Dota 2 Building Helper v2.1

 This is an attempt at rewriting most of the Building Helper core to add or improve support for: